Each Learning Experience includes:

 - A series of steps that lead them through the journey to the authentic outcome.

 Each learning experience will have a learning experience overview which will introduce the learning experience to the children and be stuck in their learning journals.
 These are also kept centrally on the school server.
-Each year will have a folder to accompany the class thorough the school, so subsequent teachers can check on the prior skills that have been taught.
+Teachers will assess what pupils learn in each unit and use this assessment to help themselves and other teachers build on the prior knowledge and skills the pupils have acquired.